 - Tipping in eating joints is not compulsory.

 - Water from taps/fountains is safe for drinking.

-I reached Zurich International Airport and after that, I caught a train to Interlaken.
+I reached Zurich International Airport, and I took a train to Interlaken.
 The train stations are beside the Airport.
-And I stayed in Interlaken and did day trips to Bern, Basel, Luzern, Geneva, Thun, Jungfraujoch(Top of Europe) and then return back to Zurich and had a night stay there.
+And I stayed in Interlaken and made day trips to Bern, Basel, Luzern, Geneva, Thun, Jungfraujoch(Top of Europe), and then returned back to Zurich and had a night stay there.
 I stayed here for 8 days.
-There are many other itineraries where you can have stay in Geneva to cover Laussane and Lugano on Italy border.
+There are many other itineraries where you can stay in Geneva to cover Laussane and Lugano on the Italy border.

-Due to Bollywood’s love for Swiss city Interlaken, a 350 kg statue of popular Indian producer-direction – Mr. Yash Chopra has been installed at Kursaal Garden which is done by Interlaken Tourism and Jungfrau Railways.
+Due to Bollywood’s love for the Swiss city Interlaken, a 350 kg statue of popular Indian producer-direction – Mr. Yash Chopra has been installed at Kursaal Garden, which is done by Interlaken Tourism and Jungfrau Railways.

 So, till then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………